brianglass/anastasis/files/17_january.md

 <span style="color:red">Same Tone</span>

-Let us honour Antony, Angel on earth and man of God in heaven, ornament of the world, delight of the good and of the virtues, boast of ascetics; for planted in the house of God, he flowered righteously and, like a cedar in the desert, he multiplied the flocks of Christ’s rational sheep with holiness and justice<a href="#_ftn3" id="_ftnref3"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[3]</span></a>.
+Let us honour Antony, Angel on earth and man of God in heaven, ornament of the world, delight of the good and of the virtues, boast of ascetics; for planted in the house of God, he flowered righteously and, like a cedar in the desert, he multiplied the flocks of Christ’s rational sheep with holiness and justice<a href="#_ftn3" id="_ftnref3">[3]</a>.

 <span style="color:red">Same Tone</span>